Suburban Rock 'n' Roll

 Suburban Rock 'n' Roll is the third studio album (fourth counting the then-unreleased Love You More than Football) by Space, released on 8 March 2004.
 It is their first proper album release since 1998's Tin Planet.
 The tracks "Zombies", "Suburban Rock 'N' Roll" and "20 Million Miles from Earth" were released as singles, all of them failing to reach top 40.

-For this album Space sought to diverge from the lush, elaborate pop sound of their two previous albums, Tin Planet and Love You More than Football, by embracing a more stripped back, sample-driven style.
-Tommy Scott's lyrical themes also shifted in direction, moving away from the character-driven lyrics of old to more personal reflections, with songs dealing with death, living in suburbia, crime and surveillance.
-The band also reunited with producer Stephen Lironi, who produced their debut album Spiders, and is credited as songwriter of a few tracks.
-Suburban Rock 'n' Roll is the first Space album with no techno/electronic instrumentals from Franny Griffiths, as the band wanted the album to be more song-oriented.
+On Suburban Rock 'n' Roll Space sought to move away from the lush, elaborate pop sound of their two previous albums, Tin Planet and Love You More than Football, adopting a more stripped back, sample-driven style.
+Frontman Tommy Scott's lyrics also marked a shift from his previous character-based storytelling towards more socially conscious themes, expressing anxieties towards suburbia and the growing influence of surveillance culture.
+The album also reunited the band with producer Stephen Lironi, who previously worked on their debut album Spiders.
+Suburban Rock 'n' Roll is the first Space album with no instrumentals from keyboardist Franny Griffiths, reflecting the band's decision to create a more cohesive listening experience.

-Reception to the album was mixed: whilst some critics praised the more mature sound than previous efforts, others considered it a disappointment and questioned the band's longevity and place in the current musical landscape.
-However, it was generally well-received by fans, and is considered a favourite by members of the band.
-The band split shortly after its release.
+Upon its release, Suburban Rock ’n’ Roll received mixed reviews from critics: some praised its more mature sound and thematic depth, while others viewed it as a disappointing return and questioned the band’s relevance in the contemporary music scene.
+Despite this, the album was generally well received by fans and has been cited by members of Space as a personal favourite.
+The band disbanded in 2005, a year after its release.